i-saac/gpurs/README.md

 - **This crate is currently very much in development, and every feature and piece of syntax is subject to change.
 I'm trying to slow down with the major syntactic overhauls, but no promises.**

 - **To load GPU accelerator modules requires the OpenCL SDK.
-To opt into GPU acceleration features set the flag `features = gpu-accel` when adding gpurs to your Cargo.toml file.**
+To opt into GPU acceleration features set the flag `features = ["gpu_accel"]` when adding gpurs to your Cargo.toml file.**

     - For NVIDIA GPUs, the OpenCL SDK is available through the CUDA installer.